recursivefaith/notebook/Oz.md

 	- [ ] Clear Youtube Watch
 	- [ ] Explore https://smart-biology-academy.getlearnworlds.com/courses (inspiration: https://x.com/SmartBiology3D/status/1779857767982858568)
 ## Notes
+**1144** `<recursivefaith/content.git>` Refactor: Moved the "Egregore Biology" note into the `notes/` directory and updated all internal links to reflect its new path.
 **1110** `<recursivefaith/content.git>` Feat: Updated Oz's personal introduction with more specific details and restructured daily logs to maintain reverse chronological order, adding new entries for 25-08-29 and 25-08-28 with updated tasks and reflections.
 **1107** Whooo!
 Hell yeah I love it when people engage with tweets, I was anxious that it was too exoteric (still might be tbh) but it's a good feeling.
 Instead of sharing code or things I want to share the process, since everyone's digital garden will be built differently